Brodsky Synagogue (Odesa)

+The Brodsky Synagogue is a Reform Jewish synagogue, located at Zhukovskoho Street 18, in Odesa, Ukraine.

+Completed in 1868 by Jews from Brody, it was the first Reform synagogue and the first with an organ in the then Russian Empire, and the largest synagogue in what is now south Ukraine.
+The synagogue operated until 1920, when it was closed by Soviet authorities and subsequently converted into Soviet government administration use as the Odessa State Archives.
+In 2016, the synagogue was handed back to the Jewish community to restore the building as an Orthodox synagogue and Jewish history museum.

-The Brodsky Synagogue in Odesa was built by the Jews from Brody in 1863 in Odesa, Ukraine.
-It was the largest synagogue in the south of the then Russian Empire.
-People came from all over the world to hear cantors sing there.
+During the peak of its activity, the synagogue attracted people came from all over the world to hear cantors sing.

 History

 Early 1800s

 In the early 1800s, Jewish immigrants began to stream into Odesa from Europe, many of them coming from the town of Brody in western Ukraine.

 In the 1840s, the Brody Jews leased their first synagogue, at the corner of Pushkin and Postal (now Zhukovsky) streets in a relatively small house from the wealthy Greek businessman Ksenysu.
 The Cantor was Rabbi Nissan Blumenthal, who had also come from the town of Brody.

 The reformation of synagogues was also one of the priorities of Maskilim in the city, the Brodsky Synagogue, soon become a model for Jewish prayer in the region.
-The older Glavaina synagogue, formerly known as Beit Knesset Ha Gadol established in 1795 and located in main arteries of the city, was transformed on the lines of Brody Synagogue.
+The older Glavnaia synagogue, formerly known as Beit Knesset Ha Gadol established in 1795 and located in main arteries of the city, was transformed on the lines of Brody Synagogue.

 One of the documents from the Office of Novorossiysk and Bessarabian Governor-General, dated 1852, states: "All the educated people of the Jewish community in Odesa are going there.
 Their school leases a house, but it is deliberately arranged.
 The hall is quite extensive, there is also a gallery for the women…”

 The new synagogue

 In 1860, they received permission to begin building a new synagogue.
-It was designed by the famous architect Joseph N. Kollovich in the Gothic Florentine style, built with local limestone, and completed in 1863.
+It was designed by the famous architect Joseph N. Kollovich in the Gothic and Renaissance revival styles, built with local limestone, and completed in 1868.
 It was the largest synagogue in the south of the then Russian empire.

 Many famous composers and singers performed in the synagogue.
-Among them the composer Novakovsky, and Cantor Pinhas Minkowsky.
+Among them was David Novakovsky, a composer, and Cantor Pinhas Minkowsky.

 The synagogue is mentioned in writings of Isaac Babel, Sholem Aleichem, and Ivan Bunin (the first Russian writer to win the Nobel Prize for Literature).
-Ze'ev Jabotinsky, and Meir Dizengoff, former Mayor of Tel Aviv, are among the many Jews associated with this synagogue.
+Ze'ev Jabotinsky, and Meir Dizengoff, former mayor of Tel Aviv, are among the many Jews associated with this synagogue.

-Odesa at one point boasted the second-largest Jewish population (after Warsaw), according to YIVO.
-In 1897, Jews made up 34.6% of the city's population.
+In 1897, Jews made up 34.6% of the city's population, making Odesa was the second-largest Jewish city, after Warsaw.

-Synagogue in the Soviet era
+The Soviet era and World War II

 In 1920, all the synagogues in Odesa were taken away from the Jewish community.
-The Brodsky Synagogue was transformed into the “Rosa Luxemburg Workers Club”, as recorded in YIVO archives, which was a meeting place to push socialist propaganda.
-The Ten Commandments over the synagogue's ark were covered with a photo of Vladimir Lenin.
+In 1925, the Brody Synagogue was turned into the Rosa Luxemburg Workers Club, which was a meeting place to push socialist propaganda.
+The Ten Commandments over the synagogue's ark were covered with a photo of Lenin.